 System time is the time displayed while the router is running.
 The system time you configure here will be used for other time-based functions like Parental Controls.
 You can choose the way to obtain the system time as needed.
-System language is the language displayed when you log into the router.
-You can change the system language as needed.

-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System > Time & Language. - To get time from the internet: - 1.
-Enable 24-Hour Time if you want the time to display in a 24-hour way. - 2.
-In the Set Time field, select Get from Internet.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Advanced > System > Time & Language. - To change system language: - 1.
+Select the language from the drop-down list. - 2.
+Click SAVE.